 Check Out Our Webinar for More Insights

-Featuring speakers Adam Mansour from ActZero Networks (a leading provider of Managed Detection and Response) and Scott McDaniel from Simple Helix (a leading Managed Service Provider (MSP)), various paths to compliance (in-house, MSP, MDR) will be discussed.
+Featuring speakers Adam Mansour from ActZero (a leading provider of Managed Detection and Response) and Scott McDaniel from Simple Helix (a leading Managed Service Provider (MSP)), various paths to compliance (in-house, MSP, MDR) will be discussed.
 Our experts will offer insights about what is required at various CMMC levels, what determines the level you need to pursue for your business, and lessons learned from previous CMMC compliance projects.

 There will be an exclusive offer to help you understand your capabilities at the end of the webinar, and free resources, including a CMMC Project Plan.